-Company Size
+Organization Size

-The company size in this research used one of the indicators commonly applied in Indonesia, which is number of employees.
+The size of company in this research used one of the indicators commonly applied in Indonesia, which is number of employees.

 Organization Culture

 There were three measurements of organization culture in this study, which are the value of working that prioritizes loyalty or creativity, the system of employee control that is based on task control system and procedure, or career orientation.